Composite Service Example

 Turning an AI Pilot Into Approved Azure Scope

 This is a composite example, not a real client story.
-It shows how AI and cloud work can move from open questions into assessment, internal owner actions, blueprinting, implementation, or governance.
+It shows how AI and cloud work moves from open questions to a fixed-scope Azure Architecture Assessment and an approved 90-Day Action Plan, with owners, risks, and bounded implementation scope.

 Starting Point